Skip to Content

 Child has been fully vaccinated against HBV

-If HBsAg negative, and anti-HBs negative/non-protective give HBIG and dose of HBV vaccine at different sites.
+If HBsAg-negative, and anti-HBs-negative/or insufficiently protective give (40mIU/mL) HBIG and dose of HBV vaccine at different sites.

 HBIG HBV immunoglobulin; HBsAg Hepatitis B surface antigen; HBV Hepatitis B virus.

-Some experts also recommend anti-hepatitis B core antibody (anti-HBc) testing to allow a more comprehensive assessment although for the purposes of decision-making around prophylaxis it is HBsAg and anti-HBsAg-antibody results that influence decision.
-A reactive anti-HBc with negative HBsAg may reflect a false positive result, old resolved infection, or occult infection); ID consultant involvement is recommended.
+Some experts also recommend anti-hepatitis B core antibody (anti-HBc) testing to allow a more comprehensive assessment but HBsAg and anti-HBsAg-antibody results influence decision.
+A reactive anti-HBc with negative HBsAg may reflect a false positive result, old resolved infection, or occult infection).
+ID consultant involvement is recommended.

 HCV